-As the signal from a TV remote is made up of spaces (no IR) and marks (modulated IR), this same pattern is now reflected at pin 2.
+As the signal from a TV remote is made up of spaces (no IR) and marks (IR carrier), this same pattern is now reflected at pin 2.
 Unlike standard Ir receivers, which are inverted, the spaces are presented as 0v and the marks are presented as pulses oscillating between 0v and 5v.
 Because the remote needs to be held very close to the IR Led to activate it, this circuit generally doesn’t suffer from interference as long as it is kept away for strong infrared sources such as direct sunlight.

 Both oscilloscope images above show the signal at pin 2 of the Arduino using the circuit above.
 Click on the images for a larger and better view.
-You will note that the captured signal in the first image is a full 0v -> 5v swing & in the second image the captured modulation frequency is exactly 40kHz or 25 micrseconds.
+You will note that the captured signal in the first image is a full 0v -> 5v swing & in the second image the captured carrier frequency is exactly 40kHz or 25 micrseconds.

 You should consider using this circuit if: